-Partners and organisations implementing development cooperation
+Partners in development cooperation

 The Dutch government implements development policy together with various partners.
 Partnerships with international organisations, the business community, civil society organisations and knowledge institutions allow the Netherlands to pool knowledge, technology and networks.